basham/swit-workshop-a11y/slides.md

   <figcaption>VoiceOver's screen reader cursor is a black outline.
 In this example, the cursor encompasses the text "Banana", which is the second of three items in a list of fruits.</figcaption>
 </figure>

+Notes:
+A screen reader overlays another type of cursor on the screen.
+In VoiceOver, it is a black outline around the current piece of content.
+Whenever this cursor changes position, the screen reader announces information about the new content.
+Depending on the screen reader settings, this cursor can follow focus, meaning that they outline the same piece of content.
+However, they don't have to follow each other.
+You can rest keyboard focus on a form element with the Tab key, while using the screen reader cursor to read surrounding context with other keyboard shortcuts.

 ## Navigation

 Rotor.
 Shortcuts.

+Notes:
+Now that you know how to get oriented, there are a couple ways in which you can navigate.